-This painting is a photo of the original which hangs in the presbytery.
+This is a photo of a painting which hangs in the presbytery.
 It was done by an Attadale parishioner.
 The parish is happy to provide a digital copy to Jesuit houses and institutions.

 San Giuseppe Maria Pignatelli SI